hongyileoxu/hongyileoxu.github.io/asset/lit-review/Becker 2024 - callable bonds/Credit risk, debt overhang, and the life  cycle of callable bonds.md

 - Find that firms with more callable bonds are willing to invest more when experiencing favorable investment opportunities.
 	- The callable bond can further increase the payoff to the shareholders in the upside by granting them the right to exercise the option ex-post.
 This resolves/mitigates the underinvestment problem from debt overhang and risk-shifting from the investment.
 - also less payout when the investment opportunity arises for firms with (more) active callable bonds.
+- [ ] #concern What if callable bonds only present as a signal that the firm is in good quality? however, the reality that bonds are not called back means that *the manager might be incompetent*.
+Therefore, these firms, still having a large amount of callable debt outstanding, are more likely to be acquired.
+The subsequent investment $\uparrow$  & payout $\downarrow$ may also be the result of mismanagement.
+	- [ ] So, I conjecture that some time-varying top management behavior may be the unobserved confounders in this relationship.
+Also, investment inputs and outputs are two distinct aspects and should also be studied.